haochenhc/haochenhc.github.io/_pages/painting.md

 description:
 nav: true
 nav_order: 6
+---

+Opportunities are now open for motivated PhD, Master's, and undergraduate students to join our Lab.
+Please reach out!

 #profiles:
   # if you want to include more than one profile, just replicate the following block